Alternate Monk

 Quick Build

 You can make a Monk quickly by using these suggestions.
-First, make Dexterity your highest ability score, followed by your Constitution if you wish to focus on physical might, or your Wisdom if you wish to focus on spiritual enlightenment.
+First, make Dexterity your highest ability score, followed by Constitution if you wish to focus on physical might, or your Wisdom if you wish to focus on spiritual abilities.
+Second,

 Martial Arts

 You honed your body into a weapon, mastering many styles of martial arts.
-For the purposes of your Monk abilities, Martial Arts attacks are unarmed strikes, and any attacks with melee weapons that lack heavy or special properties.
+For the purposes of your Monk abilities, Martial Arts attacks are your unarmed strikes and attacks with melee weapons without Heavy or Special properties.

-Starting at 1st level, so long as you are not wearing heavy armor, wielding a shield, or wielding a heavy weapon, your Martial Arts attacks gain the benefits listed below:
+Beginning at 1st level, so long as you are not wearing heavy armor, wielding a shield, or wielding a weapon with the Heavy property, your training grants you the following benefits:

 • You can use your Dexterity, in place of Strength, for the attack and damage rolls or your Martial Arts attacks.